iluvatyr/docker-supertuxkart/README.md

 ### Using docker-compose

-Clone this repository and have a look into the `docker-compose.yml` to edit your credentials (username & password).
-If you want to run a public server without needing a password, you can remove the `environment` section with its corresponding entries.
+Clone this repository and have a look into the `docker-compose.yml` to edit your credentials (username & password) and paths to volumes.
+Delete all optional volumes if not used.
 After editing, you can get the server up and running by doing a `docker-compose up -d`.
 Have a look at the logs by using `docker-compose logs` This can be especially useful when searching for bugs.